What is MIRR?

 - Year 4: $500k

 As for the financing rate and reinvestment rate, we’ll assume the following:

 The greater the difference between the financing rate and reinvesting rate, the more that the IRR and MIRR will diverge from each other.

-If we enter the provided assumptions into the MIRR formula, we get 12.5% as the MIRR.
+If we enter the provided assumptions into the Excel formula, we get 12.5% as the MIRR.

-The MIRR formula entered for our Excel model is shown below:
+The MIRR formula entered for our model is shown below:

 Conversely, if we had used the IRR function, the resulting IRR is 14%, which demonstrates how MIRR is viewed as a more conservative measure.

 But again, whether MIRR is more “accurate” or not is dependent on the amount of information on hand and the rationale behind the associated assumptions.